Maloulou99/Chatbot/README.md

 If you'd like to contribute to Recipe Finder, feel free to the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+You can use VSC program to clone the program for free, and you can also use a program that is licensed - see the LICENSE file for details.

 [MIT](https://choosealicense.com/licenses/mit/)